Protect The Arctic Home Logo

 Experience a place worth protecting.

-SEE IT IN IMAX® AND GIANT SCREEN THEATERS
+SEE IT IN IMAX® & GIANT SCREEN THEATERS

 Imagine a vast, wild, and magical place in the far north of Alaska where one of earth’s greatest natural spectacles unfolds.